ChristophRaab/NASDAQ-Dataset/README.md

 __Train on Sentiment Tweets - Evaluate Sentiment of Coperate Tweets__<br/>
 __Change of Language Distribution between Train and Test dataset__<br/>
 If the scenario of different distributions between the training and the test data set is encountered, it is called a Domain Adaptation Problem.
 In contrast to other Domain Adaptation Data Sets, which are mostly image data sets or which are not subject to a real scenario, this data set offers a transfer learning scenario in the context of Social Media Analysis.
 The core idea is to learn a sentiment analysis for positive, neutral and negative tweets.
-Moreover, to apply this through domain adaptation to corporate tweets.
+Moreover, to apply this through domain adaptation to corporate tweets to unseen coperations.
 The practical advantage is that there is no need for manual labeling of the company tweets and they cover a large language spectrum.

 ### Challanges
-* Real-world scenario not relying on standard image or text datafield undergoing large preprossing.
+* Real-world scenario not relying on standard image or text dataset with exhausting preprocessing.
 * High number of samples compared to existing datasets.
 * Highly unbalanced Classes.
 * Domain adaptation problem implicity by using tweets from varying hashtags.